stefan-brus/disco/README.md

 disco
 =====
-A lisp dialect written in Haskell.
+A Lisp dialect written in Haskell.